GenericMappingTools/gmt/doc/rst/source/grdimage.rst

       grdimage @AK_gulf_grav.nc -Jl142W/55N/18/24/1.5c -B
     gmt end show

-To create an illuminated color PostScript plot of the gridded data set image.nc, using the intensities provided by the file intens.nc, and color levels in the file colors.cpt, with linear scaling at 10 inch/x-unit, tickmarks every 5 units::
+To create an illuminated color plot of the gridded data set image.nc, using the intensities provided by the file intens.nc, and color levels in the file colors.cpt, with linear scaling at 10 inch/x-unit, tickmarks every 5 units::

     gmt grdimage image.nc -Jx10i -Ccolors.cpt -Iintens.nc -B5 -pdf image

-To create an false color PostScript plot from the three grid files red.nc, green.nc, and blue.nc, with linear scaling at 10 inch/x-unit, tickmarks every 5 units::
+To create an false color plot from the three grid files red.nc, green.nc, and blue.nc, with linear scaling at 10 inch/x-unit, tickmarks every 5 units::